hammerheim-game/hammerheim-rules/3-equipment.md

 The model has acquired a better quality of blackpowder than is normally available.
 This new batch adds +1 Strength to all blackpowder weapons that the model has.
 There is enough superior blackpowder to last for one game.
+May not be applied to War Machines.

 ## Armor & Clothing